My shopping cart

 Your cart is currently empty.Continue Shopping

-In 2015, Lewis Black was proud to help sponsor the first Children of the Forest College Fund, with a goal of $25,000 per year to cover the entire cost of helping 12 kids through four years of college.
-Thanks to YOUR generous donations, we met that goal in 2015-19.
-There were 7 University graduates and 5 vocational school graduates, with all returning to work in their communities and giving back.
+In 2015, Lewis Black was proud to help sponsor the first Children of the Forest Education Fund, with a goal of raising funds to cover the entire cost of helping 12 kids through four years of college.
+Thanks to YOUR generous donations, we met that goal.

-For the 2021-22 Tour, we are setting the goal of $26,000 to cover the annual cost to operate the COF Young Children’s House (ages 3-12) and the COF Middle Age Boys House (ages 6-14).
-Both houses provide safe residences, health care, education, care workers, clothes, and legal assistance to start their path to legal status in Thailand, for these stateless children who have been abandoned, abused or orphaned on the Thai-Myanmar border..
+Lewis is retiring from touring, so the 2024 tour will be his last!
+We hope to raise enough to cover the annual cost to operate the COF Young Children’s House (ages 3-12) and the COF Middle Age Boys and Girls House’s (ages 6-14).
+Both houses provide safe residences, health care, education, care workers, clothes, and legal assistance to start their path to legal status in Thailand, for these stateless children who have been abandoned, abused or orphaned on the Thai-Myanmar border.

-⚠️Tickets and meet & greets are subject to availability and some black-out dates may apply:
+⚠️*Meet & Greets are subject to availability and some black-out dates may apply.

 The campaign that Lewis Black has kindly agreed to promote focuses on stateless children who have been abandoned, abused or orphaned.
 These children are assisted to an immediate place of safety at our foundation's protection centre.
 Once there, essential care and counseling are provided.
 As the rehabilitation and reintegration process takes place, children are given access to education and daily activities to encourage healing and personal development.